-Virus cases rising in Russia as crisis eases elsewhere
+Coronavirus cases rising in Russia, spiking in India and Mexico

 South Africa has the highest number of cases at over 16,400, with nearly 290 deaths.
 Infections have increased dramatically in Cape Town and the surrounding Western Cape province, which now accounts for 61% of South Africa’s total.

 Latin America has seen more than 480,000 confirmed coronavirus cases and about 31,000 dead.
 The highest number of cases is in Brazil, which became the world’s third worst-hit country Monday with more than 250,000 infections despite limited testing.
-Hospital officials reported that more than 85% of intensive care beds are occupied in the states of Rio de Janeiro and Sao Paulo.
+Hospital officials reported that more than 85% of intensive care beds are occupied in the states of Rio de Janeiro and São Paulo.

 Some countries have seen encouraging signs reverse: Iran reported a steady drop in new infections through April, only to see them rise again in May.